 The EU Commission decided in 2013/2014 to reform the Common Agricultural Policy (CAP).
 The aim is a better distribution of the agricultural funds and a more environmentally friendly, „greener“, first pillar of the CAP.
 The reasons for the reform were the observation of dramatic declines in number of species in the agricultural landscape and persistently high inputs of nutrients and plant protection products (PPPs) into the soil and water.
 In addition, in regions with intensively used agricultural land, voluntary agri-environmental measures have rarely been implemented.
 The aim of this research project (GAPEVAL II) was to assess the impact of the CAP reform on the abiotic resource protection in Germany, based on the data from the Integrated Accounting and Control System (IACS).
 An additional goal was to develop alternative proposals for changes to achieve the objectives.
 The project based, inter alia, on the findings of the previous GAPEval project.

-From 2014 to 2020 approximately one-third of the total budget of the EU will be spent on the CAP.
+From 2014 to 2020 approximately one-third of the total budget of the EU was spent on the CAP.
 Germany is the largest contributor to the overall EU budget.
 Therefore it has a great interest in ensuring that the public funds are used effectively and efficiently.
 In Germany, agriculture is by far the largest land user, with a large number of positive and negative environmental impacts on soil, water, air, climate and biodiversity.

-The research project has the following objectives:
+The research project had the following objectives:

 Ministries of agriculture and environment, farmers, consultants, official nature conservation, agricultural administration, European Commission